fdschneider/bexis_traits/manuscript/manuscript.md

 ## minimal requirement of a trait-dataset

 For the minimal definition of trait-datasets, the central content of a row is the reported measurement or fact for a single observation, which is composed of a value (`traitValue`) and -- for numeric values -- a standard unit (`traitUnit`).
-To link the measurement or fact to a clear trait definition, a unique identifier links each row to a trait name defined by a given lookup-table (`traitType`) and a globally unique identifier of the measurement type, a trait ID (`traitID`).
+To associate the measurement or fact to a clear trait definition, a unique identifier links each row to a trait name defined by a given lookup-table (`traitType`) and a globally unique identifier of the measurement type, a trait ID (`traitID`).

 The core data are also keeping a record of the scientific taxon for which the measurement or fact was obtained via globally accepted identifiers.
 To provide an unambiguous reference which is easy to read for researchers and for software, this identifier is provided in the form of an unambiguous taxon name (`scientificName`) as well as a machine readable ID (`taxonID`).

-Further unique identifiers link the row to a single specimen or occurence (`occurenceID`), which can be described with further detail in a separate data table or the same table using the columns provided in the occurence extension detailed below.
+Further unique identifiers link the row to a single specimen or occurence (`occurenceID`) <!-- Malte: Just relized, this needs to be changed to occurrence (double r) throughout the trait standard etc. -->, which can be described with further detail in a separate data table or the same table using the columns provided in the occurrence extension detailed below.
 This identifier is usually dataset-specific and can be defined by the author.
-Some data-types may use global identifiers for occurence data, e.g. a GBIF URI or a museum collection code that is publicly available.
+Some data-types may use global identifiers for occurrence data, e.g. a GBIF URI or a museum collection code that is publicly available.

-Similarly, each single measurement (i.e. each row of the dataset, except for multivariate traitdata; see below) is labelled by a unique identifier (`measurementID`) and receives further detail in a linked dataset or in the same dataset using the columns provided by the measurement or fact extension.
+Similarly, each single measurement (i.e. each row of the dataset, except for multivariate traitdata; see below) is labelled by a unique identifier (`measurementID`) and receives further detail in a linked dataset or in the same dataset using the columns provided by the measurement or fact extension. <!-- Malte: For readers not that familiar with trait data, the differences between measurement, occurrence and trait ID might not be that clear.
+It might be worth adding either a sentence explaining in an example what is what OR a tiny figure that shows how a specimen is sampled, processed, traits are measured etc. -->

-To enable compatibility of the dataset with other datasets, we propose to add a second set of columns that contain standardized entries of the taxon name (`scientificNameStd`) that maps synonyms to an accepted species name according to a published taxonomic ontology (e.g. GBIF Backbone Terminology) and links to it using a globally unique identifier (`taxonID`).
+To enable compatibility across datasets, we propose to add a second set of columns that contain standardized entries of the taxon name (`scientificNameStd`) that maps synonyms to an accepted species name according to a published taxonomic ontology (e.g. GBIF Backbone Terminology) and links to it using a globally unique identifier (`taxonID`).
 Similarly, the trait dataset should map trait names (`traitNameStd`) and harmonize reported values (`traitValueStd` and `traitUnitStd`) according to a published trait list (a thesaurus).
-This dupliation of data enables continuity on the authors side and quality checking and comparability on the data users side.
+This dupliation of data enables continuity on the author and data owner side and quality checking and comparability on the data user side.

 Additionally, metadata should contain information about the authorship and ownership of the data and the terms of use.
 These information may be kept in the metadata of the dataset, but if datasets from different sources are merged, those should be referred to by a unique identifier (`datasetID`) or be reported as additional columns in the merged dataset (`author`, `license`, ...; see Dublin Core Metadata standards, Ref).